Find Product

 What does fleet insurance cover in the UK?

-Fleet insurance in the UK typically includes a mix of core cover levels and optional protections, depending on how your vehicles are used and the risks your business faces.
+Fleet insurance in the UK combines core motor cover levels with optional protections, shaped by how your vehicles are used and your business risk profile.

 Compare fleet insurance quotes from specialist UK brokers and find the right policy for your business.